Last Updated September 2016

 HOW DO WE PROTECT PERSONALLY IDENTIFIABLE INFORMATION ABOUT YOU?

-To protect personal information about you from unauthorized access or use, we permit access only to Intersections employees and our service provider employees who have a need to know.
+To protect personal information about you from unauthorized access or use, we permit access only to Intersections employees and employees of our service providers who have a need to know.
 In addition, we have implemented, and we maintain, technical, administrative and physical security safeguards.

 If Intersections is acquired by another company or business, or merges with another company or business, or enters into any similar business transaction, personal information about you may be transferred as a part of that transaction.
 We will post a notice of that transaction on our websites and/or send you a privacy notice, if required by law.